AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

 </li>
 </ul>

-<li><strong>Unallocated Hours</strong>: Planned Hours are displayed in the utilization report in the Unallocated Hours section when Planned Hours are associated with a task or issue and there is no user or role assigned to the task or issue.This section appears only when there are hours on the project that match this description and when viewing the Utilization report for a single project. <br>For more information about planned hours, see <a href="../../manage-work/tasks/task-information/planned-hours.md">Planned Hours overview</a>.
+<li><strong>Unallocated Hours</strong>: Planned Hours are displayed in the utilization report in the Unallocated Hours section when Planned Hours are associated with a task or issue and there is no user or role assigned to the task or issue.
+This section appears only when there are hours on the project that match this description and when viewing the Utilization report for a single project. <br>For more information about planned hours, see <a href="../../manage-work/tasks/task-information/planned-hours.md">Planned Hours overview</a>.
 </li>
 </ul>
 </li>